lionisakis/Implementation-of-Database-Systems/README.md

 - Lionis Emmanouil Georgios(Akis) (sdi1900103)

 # Summary
-This project takes some Records and then saves them in data.db file stores with a heap or a hash table.
+This project takes some Records and then saves them in data.db file and stores with a heap or a HashTable implementation.
 Also, you can make a secondary hash table that saves the data in index.db.
 This way, we allocate blocks and data, and then someone can take the data from data.db or index.db and print all the entries.
 Also we have made some Statistics for some variations.

 # Report
 When we run the ht_main (the primary HashTable implementation), we observe that while records with integer ids from 1 to n (n= RECORDS_NUM) are inserted linearly, they are evenly distributed in the HashTable blocks.
 In this way, some buckets cannot avoid overflow, so new blocks are created.